 The third tender of Round Three ("Round 3.3") will be the first bid round to award licenses for onshore unconventional fields since the energy reform.
 Round 3.3 is comprised of nine unconventional blocks for exploration and production, which are located in the Burgos Region in Tamaulipas, covering 2,704 km2 collectively, with prospective resources of approximately 1,214 million boe.
 Rounds 3.2 and 3.3 are both scheduled to occur on February 14, 2019.

-The PEMEX farmout is also scheduled to occur on February 14, 2019.
-This farmout is expected to increase oil and gas output aggressively across seven mature fields by 2020.
+PEMEX farmouts are also scheduled to occur on February 14, 2019.
+These farmouts are expected to increase oil and gas output aggressively across seven mature fields by 2020.
 The seven onshore clusters are in southern Mexico and are composed of exploration areas and mature fields with as many as 45 years of operating history.
 These clusters include Artesa, Juspi-Teotleco, Giraldas-Sunuapa, Bedel-Gasifero, Bacal-Nelash, Cinco Presidentes and Lacamango.

 IDESA to Become a Strategic Investor in IFR

 IFR has entered into a share option agreement (the "Option") with its JV partner, IDESA.
 The Option gives IFR the right to acquire a 100% stake in Tonalli by acquiring, through its wholly owned subsidiary, the outstanding shares of Tonalli held by IDESA prior to the expiry date of September 25, 2020.